Schayik/image-loader/README.md

 For styles the developer can use any library/framework he/she likes.

-## Explanation on Choices
+## Explanation

-It is often difficult to choose between simplicity or ability to scale.
-I know this application is not gonna be extended, but I have still used some scalable option to show I am able to do predict and use it.
-This includes things like a router and redux.
+Since Image Loader is a relatively simple application, there is no need for a lot of libraries.
+However, real application often need the ability to scale, so I have added for example Redux and React Router to show that some 'possible future features' could be added easily.
+Redux is also very useful for memoizing the data to reduce API calls and it helped create the ability to link to a specific image straight away (see test image page).

+Some features that could easily be added because of this are:
+* More pages with the React Router
+* Added properties to the pages, like a search or a 'images per search' feature

 ## Development